Tutorial: Web Testing (RVL)¶

 .

-The browser will navigate to
+The browser will navigate to the following page:

 The Recording Activity Dialog (RA dialog) will appear: